 I love the combo of onion powder and beetroot in these snacks, it’s so good, they also do a butternut squash and spinach version but the beetroot is my favourite.
 They are grain free (paleo too) for anyone with a sensitive digestion/gut.

-This is a great snack full of fibre and protein with a lovely mix of spices such as cumin, chilli and paprika, a good option for anyone who likes a crunchy snack and is also grain free.
+This is a great snack full of fibre and protein with a lovely mix of spices such as cumin and chilli, a good option for anyone who likes a crunchy snack and is also grain free.

 Eat Real salted hummus or chilli lemon lentil crisps